- Home

 - Breast prostheses

-The cost of a breast prosthesis and bra varies depending on the type, which may influence your choice.
-Some women may choose not to replace the prosthesis regularly because of the cost.
+The cost of a breast prosthesis and bra varies depending on the type.
+If the cost of the prosthesis is an issue, you may choose not to replace the prosthesis regularly because of the cost.

 Learn more about: